yuiga1206/foundation-sites/docs/pages/migration-guide.md

 @media screen and (min-width: 64em) and (max-width: 74.9375em) {}
 ```

-##### Upgrading from Foundation 5 with Sass
+##### Upgrading breakpoints from Foundation 5 with Sass

 In Foundation 5, breakpoints were accessed using a series of Sass variables named `$small-up`, `$small-only`, `$medium-only`, and so on.
-In Foundation 6, this method of writing media queries has been replaced with a dedicated [breakpoint mixin](#the-breakpoint-mixin), described below. **The legacy variables will be removed in Foundation 6.3.**
+In Foundation 6, this method of writing media queries has been replaced with a dedicated [breakpoint mixin](media-queries.html#the-breakpoint-mixin), described below. **The legacy variables will be removed in Foundation 6.3.**

 To upgrade your existing media queries, replace rulesets like this: